 The Abominable Dr. Phibes (1971) starring Vincent Price, Joseph Cotten, Peter Jeffrey

-- Bats Dr. Dunwoody is mauled to death by bats this replaced the Biblical death by gnats since it was more visual
+Next, Dr. Dunwoody is mauled to death by bats this replaced the Biblical death by gnats since it was more visual

-- Frogs Dr. Hargreavess throat is crushed by a mechanical frog mask
+Then, Dr. Hargreavess throat is crushed by a mechanical frog mask

-- Rats Dr. Kitaj crashes his plane when he is attacked by rats this replaced the Biblical death by lice to be more visual for the movie
+Then, Dr. Kitaj crashes his plane when he is attacked by rats this replaced the Biblical death by lice to be more visual for the movie

-- Beasts Dr. Whitcombe is speared by the horn of a brass unicorn head a great moment in dark comedy as the police, in the background, unscrew the corpse that’s been skewered to the wall as main characters discuss it in the foreground
+And then, Dr. Whitcombe is speared by the horn of a brass unicorn head a great moment in dark comedy as the police, in the background, unscrew the corpse that’s been skewered to the wall as main characters discuss it in the foreground

-- Locusts Nurse Allen is eaten by locusts
+Next, Nurse Allen is eaten by locusts

-Phibes kidnaps and attempts to kill Dr. Vesaliuss (Joseph Cotten), son
+Phibes kidnaps and attempts to kill the son of Dr. Vesalius (Joseph Cotten).

-- Darkness at the conclusion of the film, Dr. Phibes lies down by his dead wife and has a mechanism drain the blood from his body and replace it with embalming fluid, as the duo are hidden beneath the floor under an art deco depiction of the sun and a lunar eclipse.
+Finally, at the conclusion of the film, Dr. Phibes lies down by his dead wife and has a mechanism drain the blood from his body and replace it with embalming fluid, as the duo are hidden beneath the floor under an art deco depiction of the sun and a lunar eclipse.

 As the disfigured, demented Dr. Phibes is executing his years-long planned revenge, there are two protagonists trying to foil him the hard-working Inspector Trout (whose name is a source of comedy as he’s repeatedly referred to as Pike, etc.) and Dr. Vesalius, the head of the surgical team, who faces Dr. Phibes in a surgical confrontation at the end of the movie a very exciting race for life.
 Phibes beautiful, silent assistant Vulnavia (Virginia North) needs to be mentioned as well; a very good performance.